 Set the unit to a temperature that is as high as you can comfortably handle.
 Going below 78 degrees makes your unit have to work much harder, which can greatly increase your electricity bill.

 By understanding what to look for when shopping for an air conditioner, you can make an informed choice that fits your needs and your budget.
-Consider the unit Energy Efficiency Ratio, voltage, and Btu in order to get the best air conditioner for you.
-By using an energy efficient air conditioner strategically, you can stay comfortable while keeping your electric costs down.
+Consider the unit Energy Efficiency Ratio, voltage, and Btu to get the best air conditioner for you.
+By using an energy-efficient air conditioner strategically, you can stay comfortable while keeping your electric costs down.